eliblaney/Driving-Recorder/README.md

 # Driving-Recorder
-Simple Java application I made years ago to help me keep track of driving permit hours to get my license.
+Simple Java application I made in March of 2015 to help me keep track of driving permit hours to get my license.